Neijing Nature-Based Medicine:

 Program Overview

-The Apricot Grove School offers a specialized two-year postgraduate mentorship in the emerging field of Neijing Nature-Based Medicine.
-Rooted in the teachings of the Huangdi Neijing, this comprehensive training integrates classical Chinese medical writings with contemporary clinical understanding.
-Grounded in the method of Classical Text Archaeology (CTA), the curriculum emphasizes the natural patterns of the cosmos and living systems, exploring how these enduring principles can be applied directly to modern healthcare practice.
+The Apricot Grove School offers a two-year postgraduate mentorship in Neijing Nature-Based Medicine, grounded in the original language and philosophy of the Huangdi Neijing.
+The training integrates classical Chinese medical texts with contemporary clinical understanding, emphasizing the natural patterns of the cosmos and living systems and how those principles apply to modern practice.
+It is designed for practitioners seeking depth, clarity, and lineage-based study.

 Program Structure

-The training is divided into four semesters given over two years
+The training is divided into four semesters over two years.

 The Foundation of the Work

-The School of Neijing Nature-Based Medicine 2-Year Postgraduate Mentorship Training is an intensive, two year program grounded in the original language and philosophy of the Huangdi Neijing.
+The Neijing Nature-Based Medicine 2-Year Postgraduate Mentorship is a comprehensive program grounded in the original language and philosophy of the Huangdi Neijing.
 Designed for dedicated practitioners seeking depth, clarity, and authentic lineage-based study.

 How the Program is Delivered

-The 2-Year Postgraduate Mentorship Training Program is divided into 2 parts
+The 2-Year Postgraduate Mentorship Training is divided into 2 parts

 Program Objectives